Miami Car Accident Lawyer

 If another party is to blame or shares in the fault of your accident, there is no reason you should have to bear the burdens that accompany a car accident alone.
 Your attorney will help you determine the type of case you need to pursue and what evidence will be necessary to obtain a settlement or win in court.

 Common Injuries Associated with Car Accidents

 Even seemingly mild car accidents can result in injury.
+Florida state had the 3rd highest number of fatalities from traffic crashes in 2016.
 If you’re involved in a car accident that damaged property or resulted in an injury – no matter how apparently mild – call the police so there will be a documented report of the accident.
 This police report will play a pivotal role in your case.

 While waiting for the police, once you assess everyone’s injuries (if any), take as many photos as possible of the scene, including skid marks on the road, the nearby traffic signals and lane designations, and any visible property damage.
 Be very careful what you say to other parties involved and the police.
 An insurance company may later deem things like “I didn’t even see them coming,” or “I’m sorry” as an admission of guilt.
 Provide responders with the facts and nothing else, and be sure to address injuries before anything else.

 If you are injured, do not dismiss any injury as trivial.
 Sometimes the effects of a car accident take time before they become noticeable issues.
 If you are even slightly injured, seek medical attention.
 Your doctor can likely identify problems that may not be immediately apparent.
 Once you’ve been checked by a doctor, a medical report of your injuries will be another vital document in a subsequent lawsuit.